Kyligence/kylin-tpch/README.md

 ## Deploy

-1. change path to `deploy-kylin-on-aws` directory
+1. Change path to `deploy-kylin-on-aws` directory

 2. Make a virtual env for current repo